-Statistics Canada contacted a sample of SIS users via telephone and email to invite them to complete an online questionnaire.
-Participation was voluntary.
-A total of 113 users participated, representing a 40% response rate.
+Statistics Canada contacted a sample of SIS users through email or by telephone to invite them to complete an online questionnaire.
+Participation was voluntary, and a total of 325 users participated, representing a 23% response rate.

 How to get involved